alexwkleung/Iris/README.md

 Take a peek at the code and do whatever you want with it!

 If you want to give credit, you can do so via adding a link to this repository within your projects' README.
-No hard restrictions.
 It's okay if you don't want to, but it would be appreciated.

+In respect to the above, there are no hard restrictions.